AVICA: A fully automated CASA pipeline for large volume VLBI data calibration: Results and Discussion

+The per-source comparisons can be summarized by pooling the detections into a single combined distribution for each pathway, shown as cumulative distributions in Fig.~\ref{fig:cdf_combined}.
+To ensure a strictly matched comparison, only the 11 datasets with identical detection counts across all three pathways are pooled. \texttt{0639+352} is excluded due to the difference in the total number of detections.
+The three pooled curves track each other closely, though \texttt{AVICA} shows a slightly larger offset from the manual reference than \texttt{VIPCALs} does.
+Across the $\mathrm{S/N}\sim50$--$150$ the \texttt{AVICA} curve lies marginally below the other two, indicating a detection population shifted slightly towards higher S/N. At the $90\%$ cumulative detection threshold, \texttt{AVICA} reaches $\mathrm{S/N}\,145$, compared to $134$ for \texttt{VIPCALs} and $132$ for \texttt{Astrogeo}, quantifying this shift. \texttt{VIPCALs} and \texttt{Astrogeo} track each other closely at every threshold, consistent with their close agreement in Table~\ref{table:KStest}.

-\subsection{Computational Performance}
+\subsection{Computational performance}

-The pipeline runs for the tested sample were performed on a system equipped with a 32-core Intel Xeon Silver 4314 CPU, 125\,GB of RAM, and 73\,TB of disk space organized in RAID\,6.
+The pipeline runs for the tested sample were performed on a system equipped with a 32-core Intel Xeon Silver 4314 CPU, 125\,GB of RAM, and 73\,TB of disk space organized in RAID\,6 with Python 3.10.

 The raw input data for the 1000-source sample, in FITS-IDI format, amounted to a cumulative $19$\,TB.
 Loading and processing each source produces a set of output products retained by the pipeline: the band-separated, calibrated, and averaged visibility data in MS format, calibration tables, logs, a calibrated UVFITS file and diagnostic plots from \texttt{jplotter}.
 The cumulative size of the input MS data across all sources is $10.6$\,TB, and the total size of all other retained output products amounts to $1.38$\,TB.